Te āhei a te iwi whānui ki ngā mōhiohio me ngā mauhanga

 reusable.

-Organisations are responsible for offering suitable conditions for access to restricted information and records, and for managing requests to access these information and records.
-This responsibility also applies to us or any other repository information and records of this type are transferred to.
+Your organisation is responsible for determining suitable conditions for public access to restricted information and records, and for responding to requests to access these information and records.

-If an organisation transfers restricted information and records to us, it must provide a designated point of contact for access requests.
+If your organisation transfers restricted information and records to us, you must provide a point of contact for access requests.
 The point of contact should be a designated position rather than a person.
-After transfer, we administer the access conditions for the organisation.
+After transfer, we administer any access conditions set by your organisation.

-Additionally, the Privacy Act 2020 promotes and protects ‘personal’ (about an identifiable, living person only) information and records.
-(See note below on the Health Information Privacy Code 1994.)
-Almost every person or organisation that holds ‘personal’ information is covered by this Act including public offices and local authorities as well as companies of all sizes, religious groups, schools and clubs.
-Organisations not covered include Members of Parliament, courts and tribunals, and the news media.
+Additionally, the Privacy Act 2020 promotes and protects ‘personal’ (about an identifiable, living person) information and records.
+Almost every person or organisation that holds ‘personal’ information is covered by this Act, including public sector organisations, companies of all sizes, religious groups, schools and clubs.
+Those not covered include Members of Parliament, courts and tribunals, and the news media.

-Note: The Health Information Privacy code 1994 sets specific rules for health information about identifiable individuals and applies to organisations in the health sector, including health service providers as well as organisations such as the Accident Compensation Corporation, the Ministry of Health, the Health Research Council, health insurers and professional disciplinary bodies.
+Note: The Health Information Privacy Code 1994 sets specific rules for health information about identifiable individuals and applies to organisations in the health sector, including organisations such as the Accident Compensation Corporation, the Ministry of Health, the Health Research Council, health insurers and professional disciplinary bodies.

-Any person, company, or body (corporate or unincorporated) can make a request under the OIA for information and records held by public offices and various organisations.
-These public offices and organisations are listed in the First Schedule of the OIA and in the Ombudsmen Act 1975.
+Any person, company, or body (corporate or unincorporated) can make a request under the OIA for information and records held by public offices and various other organisations listed in the First Schedule of the OIA and in the Ombudsmen Act 1975.